VLS-1 V02: Launch

-VLS-1 V02 was launched on December 11, 1999, at 18:40 (UTC), after a ten minute delay.
+VLS-1 V02 was launched on December 11, 1999, at 18:40 (UTC), after a ten-minute delay.
 The four strap-on boosters worked correctly, however, it was remotely destroyed after 3 minutes and 30 seconds due to the second stage not being activated.
 The debris fell within the interdicted area.

 The announcement of the failure only came one hour and 20 minutes after the accident.
 According to the official version, Brigadier Tiago Ribeiro, responsible for the announcement, would have been ill due to emotion after the accident.

 Aftermath

 The announcement came from the INPE directorate in São José dos Campos, about an hour before an official military announcement.
 The Brazilian Air Force relied on help from fishing communities to locate the wreckage.
 Its four boosters fell 60 kilometers off the coast of the Parnaíba region; the second stage and the rest of the rocket fell off the coast of Fortaleza.
 Among military circles there were rumors that the VLS had been the victim of sabotage.

 The Brazilian and international media had difficulty communicating with their newspapers due to overloaded Internet.
 The failure led INPE to cancel the microsatellite program.
 On December 13, 1999, President Fernando Henrique Cardoso announced that the project would be reviewed by the MCT, the Aeronautics and INPE.

 The investigation revealed that the accident was due to a flame penetration of the second stage block and the front flexible heat shield flap.
 The next launch, VLS-1 V03, after plans to launch it in 2001, was finally scheduled for 2003.
 However, on August 22, 2003, three days before the launch, the rocket was destroyed at its base due to an accidental ignition, leading to 21 deaths.
+Following the 2003 accident, "Tribuna da Imprensa" revealed that electrical cables had been found to have been cut "intentionally" on the 1999 flight.
 VLS-1 V04 had 70% of its structure built, but the program was terminated in 2016.